 As our world is adapting new ways to conduct business and communicate with loved ones, you too may be adjusting your daily routine at home.
 We are getting creative by substituting our daily routines with new methods and practices to stay healthy and well.
-One way to do this is to keep up with your workouts!
-Even though gyms are temporarily closed, we have seen that people are getting creative and turning their household objects into workout equipment.
+One way to do this is to keep up with your workouts and adapt them to an at-home routine!
+If you do not feel comfortable going to your gym during the pandemic, we encourage you to find ways to workout at home with your everyday household items.

 Personal Trainer and Programming Director at IBJI’s Health Performance Institute, David Howington, MS, CSCS, discusses some great exercises that you can do at home and what household items you can use to replace gym equipment.
 If you’re looking to spice up your home workout routine, try to use household objects in lieu of free weights.
 Howington demonstrates ways in which you can substitute gym equipment with everyday household objects.